Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Introduction

-Equipped with these results, we finally prove a high-probability compression bound by invoking \cite{compressible_distribution,amini2011compressibility}, which essentially shows that an i.i.d.\ sequence of heavy-tailed random variables will have a small proportion of elements that will dominate the whole sequence in terms of absolute values (to be stated formally in the next section).
+Equipped with these results, we finally prove a high-probability compression bound by invoking \citep{compressible_distribution,amini2011compressibility}, which essentially shows that an i.i.d.\ sequence of heavy-tailed random variables will have a small proportion of elements that will dominate the whole sequence in terms of absolute values (to be stated formally in the next section).
 This establishes our main contribution.
-Here, we shall note that similar mean-field regimes have already been considered in machine learning (see e.g., \cite{mei2018mean,chizat2018global,rotskoff2018trainability,jabir2019mean,mei2019mean,PoC_gaussian,sirignano2022mean}).
+Here, we shall note that similar mean-field regimes have already been considered in machine learning (see e.g., \citealp{mei2018mean,chizat2018global,rotskoff2018trainability,jabir2019mean,mei2019mean,PoC_gaussian,sirignano2022mean}).
 However, these studies all focused on particle SDE systems that either converge to deterministic systems or that are driven by Brownian motion.
 While they have introduced interesting analysis tools, we cannot directly benefit from their analysis in this paper, since the heavy-tails are crucial for obtaining compressibility, and the Brownian-driven SDEs cannot produce heavy-tailed solutions in general.
 Hence, as we consider heavy-tailed SDEs in this paper, we need to use different techniques to prove mean-field limits, compared to the prior art in machine learning.

-To validate our theory, we conduct experiments on single-hidden-layer neural networks on different datasets.
+To validate our theory, we conduct experiments with various neural networks and datasets.
 Our results show that, even with a minor modification to SGD (i.e., injecting heavy-tailed noise), the proposed approach can achieve compressibility with a negligible computational overhead and with a slight compromise from the training and test error.
-For instance, on a classification task with the MNIST dataset, when we set $n=10$K, with vanilla SGD, we obtain a test accuracy of $94.69\%$, whereas with the proposed approach, we can remove $44\%$ of the columns of the weight matrix, while maintaining a test accuracy of $94.04\%$.
-We provide all the proofs in the appendix.
+Our findings further demonstrate that our methodology generalizes beyond our theoretical results, and produces models that are not only compressible, but robust in terms of test performance in fully connected neural networks with single or multiple hidden layers, and convolutional neural networks, implying that our approach is indeed a promising one in terms of its practical implications.